hmoustaphaousmane/alx-low_level_programming/0x02-functions_nested_loops/README.md

 * 103-fibonacci.c : find and print the sum of the even-valued terms in the terms in the Fibonacci sequence whose values do not exceed 4,000,000

+* 104-fibonacci.c : find and print the first 98 Fibonacci numbers, starting with 1 and 2